6 Types of Treatment for Psoriasis: What’s Best for You? | MyPsoriasisTeam

 2. Oral Medications

-Hydroxychloroquine (Plaquenil) is an antimalarial drug with anti-inflammatory effects.
-Apremilast (Otezla) and deucravacitinib (Sotyktu) are anti-inflammatory oral medications that may be used for psoriasis.
-Acitretin is an oral systemic retinoid used for severe psoriasis, and it may be used in combination with ultraviolet therapy.
-Oral corticosteroids may be given for short periods of time during flare-ups of psoriasis or psoriatic arthritis, but they may result in a rebound flare and should be used with caution.
+Acitretin (Soriatane), an oral systemic retinoid used for severe psoriasis, may be combined with ultraviolet therapy.
+Oral corticosteroids may be given for short periods during flare-ups of psoriasis or PsA, but these drugs may cause a rebound flare and should be used with caution.

-Unlike topical medications, the effects of oral psoriasis medications are not limited to the skin.
-They have effects — and cause side effects — throughout the body.
-Some suppress the immune system and may require lab tests to monitor side effects on the kidneys and liver.
-Side effects such as Cushing’s syndrome are more likely to develop when taking steroids orally, especially over longer periods of time.
+Unlike topical medications, oral psoriasis medications can have side effects that go deeper than the skin.
+Oral medications’ effects — and side effects — can occur throughout the body.
+Some suppress the immune system and may require lab tests to monitor side effects on the kidneys and liver, such as screening for infections like hepatitis.

 3. Injected or Infused Medications

-Several injected medications are newer biologic drugs designed to suppress specific aspects of the immune system responsible for inflammation in psoriasis and psoriatic arthritis.
-Biologics are usually taken long-term as maintenance drugs to prevent disease flares.
-Infliximab (Remicade) is a biologic that’s administered as an intravenous infusion.
+Most injected medications are newer biologic drugs designed to suppress specific molecules of the immune system that are responsible for inflammation in psoriasis and psoriatic arthritis.
+Biologics are usually taken long term as maintenance drugs to prevent disease flares and permanent inflammation-related changes in joints.

-Like oral medications, injected medications can cause unwanted side effects on a systemic basis throughout the body.
-Since biologics suppress aspects of the immune system, many of these treatments can increase your risk for contracting infections and, in rare cases, developing certain types of cancer.
+Like oral medications, injected medications have systemic responses and can cause side effects throughout the body.
+Because biologics suppress aspects of the immune system, they may increase your risk of contracting infections and, in rare cases, developing certain types of cancer.

 Each psoriasis treatment has specific side effects and different levels of risk.
 Your dermatologist can help you understand the benefits and risks of each psoriasis medication based on your medical history and individual condition.